 The most highly qualified applicants among the pool will be admitted into the program.
 Applications will be evaluated and selected according to the following criteria:

-- Academic ability to successfully complete doctoral study, as evidenced by successful completion of an earned master’s degree from an accredited institution of higher education, undergraduate and graduate grades, and GRE scores.
+- Academic ability to successfully complete doctoral study, as evidenced by successful completion of an earned master’s degree from an accredited institution of higher education, undergraduate and graduate grades.

 - Strong writing and oral communication skills and conceptual/analytical skills, as indicated by letters of recommendation, writing samples, and interview.

 - Demonstrated success and substantial leadership experience in PreK-12 education or community colleges as evidenced by professional experience and strong letters of recommendation.

 - Clear professional and scholarly goals in keeping with the mission and vision of the program as evidenced by the candidate’s personal statement.

 - Evidence of the dispositions reflective of the mission and vision of the program based on letters of reference and a personal interview.

 There are three phases to the application process: Pre-Selection, Selection to the Program, and Admission to the University.
 All applicants will submit materials for Pre-Selection; those most qualified will be invited to take part in the final selection process.
 Finally, accepted candidates must confirm their place in the cohort through application to the University.